 Every effort will be made to settle grievances promptly.
 Time limitations specified in this policy may be extended by written mutual agreement.
 If there is no written mutual agreement to extend the time limits, and if the student fails to appeal to the next level within the specified time limits, the grievance will be deemed settled on the basis of the last decision rendered.
-If the university fails to act on a grievance or to notify the student of the decision at any level within the specified time limits, the student will be permitted to appeal to the next level within the time that would have been allotted had the decision been communicated within the appropriate time limit.
+If the university fails to act on a grievance or to notify the student of the decision at any level within the specified time limits, the grieval to the next level within the student will be permitted to appeal to the next level within the student will be permitted to appeal to the next level within the time that would have been allotted had the decision been communicated within the appropriate time limit.